 - only a single downlink data transmission (e.g. acknowledgement or response to uplink data) and no further uplink data transmission subsequent to the uplink data transmission is expected.

+8.2.10.yy Slice group information list

+This IE may be included to notify a Slice group information list to the network.